 - Apply the STAR Approach: Take the star (Situation, Task, Action, Result) approach to preparing for your interview.
 Think of a situation or task demonstrating a past experience where you needed to display the skill.
 Describe the action you took to complete it and the results achieved.

 - Practice Your Responses: Once you have gathered all the information you need to provide an appropriate response, be sure to practice, practice, practice.
 It’s important to ensure you’re comfortable with your reply and don’t ramble on, making it hard to identify your main point.

 It’s very important to answer questions truthfully, as the interviewer may dig deeper to look for specific capabilities.
 When possible, try to describe a professional situation from a past job, but it’s also acceptable to use an example from a volunteer experience, hobby, or school project, if you don’t have a great business-related response.

-Ready to make a change in your career?
+Ready to make a change in your career or looking for assistance in navigating the Interview Process?
 Contact Sparks Group today.
 We have been successfully connecting job seekers to rewarding employment opportunities since 1970.
-We have established partnerships with many of the top employers in the US.
+We have established partnerships with many of the top employers in the U.S.